aptech/docs/docs/CR-eqSolveSet.rst

 Purpose
 ----------------

-Sets global input used by eqSolve to default values.
+Sets global input used by :func:`eqSolve` to default values.

 Format
 ----------------